 - 8.1.
-If a student considers the behaviour of a staff member to be inappropriate, the student should report the behaviour to: - Deputy Principal Teaching and Learning; or - Deputy Principal Student Wellbeing and Operations who will receive the report4.
+If a student considers the behaviour of an employee to be inappropriate, the student should report the behaviour to:

+- Deputy Principal Education

+- Deputy Principal Allied Health

+who will receive the report4.

 9. DEALING WITH REPORT OF INAPPROPRIATE BEHAVIOUR